 Studies have suggested that magnesium may be better absorbed through the skin than through ingestion.
 When applied topically, it can be available on a cellular level almost immediately.
 This is because a spray bypasses the digestive tract and goes directly to the cells, whereas it can take as long as seven days for the body to digest and make it available to the body when taken orally.

-Our Magnesium chloride spray contains a 10% ratio of MSM and 40% magnesium chloride.
-We added MSM to our spray in order to enhance cell permeability to possibly help with the cell uptake of magnesium, speeding up the whole process.
-Our magnesium chloride comes from the Dead Sea, known for its’ many health benefits.
+Cloud 9 Naturally magnesium chloride spray contains a 10% ratio of MSM and 40% magnesium chloride.
+MSM (methylsulfonylmethane) has been added to the spray in order to enhance cell permeability to possibly help with the cell uptake of magnesium, speeding up the whole process.
+The magnesium chloride in this formulation comes from the Dead Sea, known for its’ many health benefits.
 It is easy to use and free of added chemicals.

 How to use: